 The current premises which house the practice have been a place of healing since it was built in 1888.
 On this land was a holy well after which Muswell Hill had been named.
 The well had become a place of healing pilgrimage after a 12th century Scottish king was cured after a visit to the "spring of fair water".
 And so it remains today that people visit the practice for the same reasons they have for centuries - health and well being, now under the care of Dr Hatjiosif and her team who acquired the premises in 1992.

-To reduce the risk of infection to our patients and surgery staff please DO NOT attend the surgery.
 If you would like to book an appointment or have any other queries please ring the surgery.
 You will now be offered a telephone appointment with the doctor first and if the doctor needs to see you, you will be offered a face to face appointment.
-Please note All pre- booked face to Face appointment have been changed to a Telephone Call.
+You may be asked to wait outside on occassions where the patient waiting room is full, please do not worry as the repception team will call you back inside when it is your turn to see the doctor/nurse.

 Use this service if you have been told to self-isolate because of coronavirus and you need a note for your employer.